software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 > Exercise 5
 >
 > Create an issue for each task of the first user story, "{{site.sprint_2_user_story_1}}".
 You can use the tasks suggested in the [Sprint 2 planning](#%EF%B8%8F-sprint-2-planning) section, or plan your own tasks.
-Add the "task" label and the user story's label for the issues.
+Add the user story's label for the issues.
 Set the milestone as "Sprint 2".
-Add the issues to the Sprint Backlog project.
+Add the issues to the Backlog project's "Sprint Backlog" column.

 {: .important-title }